Get Your Pond Ready For Fall

 To get your pond ready for the fall perform these simple easy tasks:

 - Cut back all pond plants that are starting die off, this will help stop the plants material decaying in the pond.
+Our pond maintenance pack is perfect.

 - Add a bacteria like Spring & Fall to help break down sludge and other debris and adds beneficial bacteria.